giovannipozzobon/rp2350pc_job/documents/getstarted.md

 If you are uploading from the debugger you have to have previously booted it using a UF2 and the file system using the core processor you want to use - so to switch from ARM to RISCV you have to upload a RISCV built UF2 manually.

+## Booting Up

+At present HSTX crashes when tinyUSB initialises.
+I don't know why.
+So the USB system has to be initialised **<u>first</u>**.

+As feedback during this boot, the LED on the board will flash.
+This indicates it is waiting for the USB to stabilise.
+At this point the video is started up, and shortly after that the monitor will sync.

 ## Code

 This is a brief description on how the module/runtime system worksModules